 Are you ready to go to small claims, file papers with the court clerk, and hire a process server to serve the defendant?
 Let’s discuss legal self-help, from landlord-tenant disputes to property damage and self-representation in breach of contract claims below!

-Small claims court is a unique type of court where you may resolve minor issues swiftly and inexpensively with simple rules and guidelines because every small claims court has an informal manner of hearing, and you must represent yourself.
+Small claims court is a unique type of court where you may resolve minor issues swiftly and inexpensively with simple rules and guidelines because every small claims court has an informal hearing, and you must represent yourself.